Last Updated on August 2, 2023

 Trade Volume and Balance

 The commercial relationship between Mexico and China has expanded in The bilateral trade flow between both countries reached more than $100 billion dollars last year in 2021.
 This figure demonstrates that it is significantly higher than during the years prior to the coronavirus pandemic (2019).
 During that period, Chinese exports to Mexico represented $93 billion.
-Despite the steadily growing volume of trade between the two nations, there is still more room to further develop the commercial relationship between China and Mexico.The commercial relationship between Mexico and China has expanded in The bilateral trade flow between both countries reached more than $100 billion dollars last year in 2021.
+The balance of trade, while in favor of China, showcases Mexico's increasing demand for Chinese products and China's appetite for Mexican raw materials and manufactured goods.The commercial relationship between Mexico and China has expanded in The bilateral trade flow between both countries reached more than $100 billion dollars last year in 2021.
 Click To Tweet

 Thus far in the current year, the bilateral trade flow grew by US $384 million in the first half of 2022.
 This figure is higher than the same period the previous year of 2021.
 Likewise, there is a gigantic trade deficit between the two countries by a factor of almost 7 to 1.
 This means that Mexico imports $ 7 dollars’ worth of goods from China while Mexico only exports $1 dollar, according to 2020 figures.

 The two nations possess complementary economies, which drive their thriving trade partnership.
 While China is a manufacturing powerhouse with cost-effective production capabilities, Mexico has emerged as a key player in the automotive, aerospace, and electronics industries.
 This synergy allows them to leverage each other's strengths and bolster their economic ties.

 Their geographical proximity has also played a significant role in nurturing this relationship.
 The strategic location facilitates efficient logistics, reducing transportation costs and transit times.
 This proximity has also encouraged cross-border investments and joint ventures, enabling companies from both countries to collaborate on regional and global projects.

 Trade Activities and Investment Opportunities